pingcap/docs/tiflash/tiflash-late-materialization.md

 > **Note:**
 >
-> TiFlash late materialization is not usable under [Disaggregated Storage and Compute Architecture](/tiflash/tiflash-disaggregated-and-s3.md) and [Fast Scan mode](/tiflash/use-fastscan.md).
+> TiFlash late materialization does not take effect in the [disaggregated storage and compute architecture](/tiflash/tiflash-disaggregated-and-s3.md) and [fast scan mode](/tiflash/use-fastscan.md).

 This document describes how to use the TiFlash late materialization feature to accelerate queries in OLAP scenarios.